How To Fix It

 Where is the Thermostat Located?

-When a thermostat is located too close to windows and doors it can make your system think it’s cooler or warmer than it actually is inside your home.
+First, check the location of your thermostat to make sure it’s not too near a window or a doorway.
+When a thermostat is located too close to outside air, it can make your system think it’s cooler or warmer than it actually is inside your home.
+This can also happen if your thermostat is located in a closed off bedroom where the temperature is warmer than the rest of the house.

 Read Also: Why is My Central AC Running and Not Cooling the House?